RaiyanNooryRady/jagoron/learning-items/README.md

 ▷ Registers any no. of autoloaders
 ▷ Enables classes and interfaces to be automatically loaded if they are currently not defined
+▷ Explained in my-php folder

+# TRAITS
+▷ Earlier we could only inherit properties and Functions from one class to another, by extending them.
+▷ If we want the properties/methods of inherited class into another, we need to extend it again
+- creates chain of inheritance.
+PHP (5.4+) introduced a mechanism for code reusability called traits